Introducing the Forecasts API — Event-driven forecasts for precise demand planning. Fast, accurate, and easy to run.

 This method is recommended for large data uploads, as it efficiently manages the transfer of large volumes of data better than direct API calls.

-Search Control Center and Export JSONL
+Search Events in the WebApp and Export JSONL

 Typically you may download all the data you have access to into your data warehouse.
 In that case, run a search for all events and download them.